japamment/testrepo/.github/ISSUE_TEMPLATE/standard-name-template.md

 Change proposals should include the following information as applicable.

-**Name** This information will be used to add entries to the vocabulary editor: http://cfeditor.ceda.ac.uk/proposals/1.
+**Proposer's name** This information will be used to add entries to the vocabulary editor: http://cfeditor.ceda.ac.uk/proposals/1.
 If you prefer not to add your name, your github id will be used.
 **Date** Also used for vocabulary editor.

 For each term please try to give the following: